 A student’s chances of a successful future can be affected by not attending school regularly.
 The link between persistent absence and poor educational attainment is well known.
 Those who do not attend regularly struggle to keep up with their school work.

 Over recent years, we have become concerned by the amount of school time that some students miss as a result of holidays and the impact this absence has on their learning.
-Following advice from the Local Authority we will not authorise any holidays in term time.
-Should you request leave of absence the form must be submitted with 4 weeks advanced notice of commencement.
-It is important to note, should leave of absence not be granted this may result in a referral to the Education Welfare Officer, which could lead to legal action.
-If you feel there are extenuating circumstances requiring a leave of absence these should be discussed with Janet Leese, our Attendance Manager.
+In line with guidance from the Local Authority we will not authorise any holidays in term time.
+If you feel there are extenuating circumstances for your request, these can be discussed and assessed on a case by case basis by the Attendance Team (contact details below).
+In these circumstances we would request that you submit a Leave of Absence request form 4 weeks in advance of commencement.
+It is important to note, should the request not be granted this may result in a referral to the Education Welfare Officer, which could lead to legal action.
+If you feel there are extenuating circumstances requiring a leave of absence these should be discussed with either Janet Leese, our Attendance Manager, or Liz Burdis our Assistant Attendance Manager.

 Helping your child establish good habits from an early age can help them through their school career and into adult and working life.
 Good punctuality is vital and we expect all of our students to be on time for the start of every school day and every lesson.